 Don’t be fooled by the word fruit; these little gummies are nothing but sugar bombs.
 “Even if made with real fruit juice, these are candy and will rapidly raise blood sugar,” Anziani says.
 Snack on a low-sugar fruit instead, such as blueberries, raspberries, or an apple.

-Biscuits aren’t just pure carbs; they’re potentially laden with trans fats, too, especially commercial biscuits from the store or a fast food joint.
+Buttery biscuits aren’t just pure carbs; they’re also potentially laden with other bad-for-you things, too, especially commercial biscuits from the store or a fast-food joint.
 “If homemade, [biscuits are] still a flour and saturated fat bomb leading to inflammation of the body and brain,” Anziani explains.
 In addition to diabetes, inflammation has been linked to other health complications such as obesity and cancer.

 Although all-natural, unsweetened peanut butter is a good food for diabetics, it’s a far cry from the processed peanut butter found in packaged sandwich crackers.
 These are made with highly refined crackers, Anziani says, and peanut butter made with lots of sugar and salt which will raise blood sugar and blood pressure.

 Mac & Cheese